A Personal Journey Visiting Farmers in Maine

 Historically, you will hear about farms in Oregon, California, and Colorado the most.
 In fact, this is where some of the most popular CBD products come from.
 However, since I was from the New England area, I wanted to see if there were any secrets out in my old kicking grounds that I could uncover.
 I knew both Massachusetts and Maine had recently gone Medicinal and Recreational on the Marijuana side of the business, and therefore, I felt it would be credible to think that some of the oldest farming areas in our country would be a good resource for growing hemp.

 As I started looking into farms, I wanted to be sure I kept our business criteria in place.
-If you didn’t already know, Artistic Organics goes through a very extensive process when we research CBD products.
+If you didn’t already know, Artistic Organics goes through a very extensive process when researching CBD products.
 First and foremost, the supplier MUST have in-depth, credible COA (Certificate of Analysis)..aka Labs.
 This is the litmus test to ensure you get what is advertised in the bottle.
-We look for CBD levels, THC levels, other cannabinoids levels, terpene profiles, residual levels, pesticide counts and metal counts.
+We look for CBD levels, THC levels, other cannabinoids levels, terpene profiles, and residual levels.
 If any one of these fails… it fails our requirements and we move on.
 Other criteria include:

 - Sustainability in the farm